NooaLumi/my-pi-config/README.md

 ## Contents

-- This repo contains everything in my `~/.pi` directory with the omission of `~/.pi/agent/auth.json` and `~/.pi/agent/sessions` for obvious reasons.
+This repo contains everything in my `~/.pi` directory with the omission of `~/.pi/agent/auth.json` and `~/.pi/agent/sessions` for obvious reasons.
 Might also leave out some WIP stuff.

-- There's really only one thing worth your notice: If you use mistral, you might find `./agent/extensions/websearch.ts` interesting.
-It calls the mistral agent API (beta) with access to the `web_search` tool.
-So if you use devstral and have a mistral API key, you get a web search subagent too without having to setup something separately.
-Not sure what mistral uses under the hood, but all the big players in the web API space are American like Exa, Tavily and Firecrawl.
-Zyte has web scraping, but afaik doesn't come with search.
+### Interesting(?) stuff

+- `./agent/extensions/_unused-websearch.ts` contains my first try at a web search tool.
+It uses the Mistral API to call an agent with web search capabilities.
+Cheap, but also kind of terrible, since you can't force it to actually commit to a search, and it sometimes provides dead links and inaccurate summaries.
+Works but barely.
+- `./agent/extensions/google-search.ts` and `web-scrape.ts` use **Zyte** to first fetch Google results, then scrape the result contents.
+Works really well so far and doesn't cost _that_ much.
+I'm using Zyte over more popular alternatives for the same reason I use Mistral: fuck the eagle.